thefinerminer/minesweeper-rawvf/README.md

 # Minesweeper RAW Video Format

-Raw Video Format (RAWVF) is a "human readable minesweeper video format" created in 2009.
-Minesweeper videos can be translated into this format for cross-compatibility.
-This project hosts code for converting various videos formats into RAWVF.
+Minesweeper RAW Video Format is a "human readable minesweeper video format" created in 2009.
+Minesweeper game videos can be translated into this format for cross-compatibility.
+This project hosts code for converting different videos formats into RAWVF.

 Supported Minesweeper games and video formats are: